Adams Stirling PLC

 TYPES OF ASSOCIATION MEETINGS

-Associations have different kinds of meetings with different notice requirements for each and different rights that attach to the meetings.
+Associations have different kinds of meetings with different notice requirements for each and different rights attached to the meetings.
 They can be divided into three distinct types:

 - Regular (scheduled same day each month; requires 4-days' notice)